LavanyaPremananth/Ice-Cream-Collector-Final/README.md

 ## Demo

-Check out the live demo [here](https://ice-cream-collector-final.vercel.app/).
+Check out the live demo of the game: [Ice Cream Collector Game](https://ice-cream-collector-final.vercel.app/).

+## Description

+This game features a character navigating through a snowy environment collecting ice cream cones.
+The project uses p5.js for the game's graphics and animation.

 ## How to Play